High-Ticket Sales: What It Is, How It Works, and Whether the ROI Is Worth It

 As part of Martal’s commitment to sales excellence, we established Martal Academy to train SDRs and sales reps in modern B2B sales techniques, including high-ticket outbound strategies.

-Whether it’s cold email outreach, cold calling tactics, or LinkedIn social selling, our program focuses on real-world skills to book meetings with hard-to-reach prospects.
+Whether it’s cold email outreach, outbound strategy, qualification frameworks, or omnichannel prospecting, our program focuses on real-world skills to book meetings with hard-to-reach prospects.
 Such training ensures that when our reps are on the front lines for clients selling high-ticket offerings, they can confidently secure appointments and nurture interest at the highest executive levels.)

 Sales Team Structure